 2. Connect With Your Guests

 Just because they are staying at your hotel, doesn't mean you can't get to know them.
 The check-in experience sets the tone for the experience.
 Address the guest by their name with a smile.
 Ask them if there's anything that they need after checking in or before they head to the room.
 One of your guests might want some extra pillows or towels in the room.
 The smallest details and subtleties can cause a significant impact for the guest experience.

 Online reviews are one of the primary sources to understand how your guests feel about your hotel.
 Responding to a review, whether it is good or bad, shows that you are putting value into the opinion of your guests.
 It shows initiative and that you are willing to put the extra work in providing excellent guest services.
 Haven'tHaven't received feedback from a recent stay?
 Sending out surveys will give them the slight push to submit feedback.
 Receiving feedback can only guide your business to create a better experience for your future guests.

 4. Go The Extra Mile

-Don’t just offer them luggage assistance, ask them how the trip is going so far.
+Don't just offer them luggage assistance; ask them how the trip is going so far.
 See if they would like to upgrade to a bigger room if they have been having a rough day.
-Let them know if there are any events happening nearby or ask if they need any special accommodations.
+Let them know if any events are happening nearby or ask if they need any special accommodations.
 Just like any other guest, they want to feel appreciated.
-Value the guest and they will value your hotel.
+Value the guest, and they will value your hotel.